 Who would have thought one of my new favorite coffee beans in Seattle would come out of a food truck in north Seattle?
 It was started by a bunch of friends who thought the community needed a local hangout spot.
 So they raised crowd-funded capital and opened up their vintage truck first, and now a permanent location.

 Pilgrim’s PERU Cajamarca beans (~$20) are phenomenal.
 They are smooth and creamy with an interesting fruity finish.
-It runs right in the middle of the spectrum of being smooth for all palates, but then have a bit of complexity that makes serious coffee snobs go, “What was that?”
+It runs right in the middle of the spectrum of being smooth for all palates, but then has a bit of complexity that makes serious coffee snobs go, “What was that?”

 True North Coffee Roasters